MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 A block is generated only when the following conditions are met:

-1. All lights in the top 3 rows are off (indicating that the last generated 3x3 block has completely left this area or simply the game just started).
+1. All lights in the top 3 rows are off (indicating that last generated 3x3 block has completely left this area or simply the game just started).
 2. `GameStartState = 1` (the game has started).
 3. `GameEndState = 0` (the game has not ended).